 The second aspect of the audit report which is qualified relates to the absence of a completed asset register for the Parishes of the Diocese of Elphin.
-We believe that we have identified all the buildings and lands that are owned by the parishes, but we have become aware of properties in respect of which trustees died and were not replaced.
+We believe that we have identified all the buildings and lands that are owned by the parishes.
+The work of ensuring the properties are properly registered and that the trustees are up to date, has proved quite time consuming and it is on-going.
+We have become aware of some properties in respect of which the trustees were not the Diocesan trustees, have since died and were not replaced.
 Work is now progressing to ensure that all the buildings and lands of which parishes are the beneficial owners are registered to the Elphin Diocesan Trust, which will avoid this difficulty arising in the future.
 As many of the properties are quite old and have the status of protected structures, there is often a significant discrepancy between their replacement value for insurance purposes (which may be quite high) and their market value (which may be little or nothing).
 It has taken some time to identify an appropriate and acceptable means of valuing them as assets.
+This is now being done.